joseortega31/TURF-Analysis/README.md

 # TURF Analysis
-Exhaustive TURF Analysis

-Tool takes takes utilities file and evaluates all possible combinations of concepts
+Fast TURF Analysis using stepwise + swapping method and parallel processing in R.